rackerlabs/support-how-to/content/general/rackspace-referral-program.md

 For more information about the payout, see the [Rackspace Referral Program](https://partners.rackspace.com/English/referrals.aspx) page.

-### Fanatical Support for you and your customers
+### Support for you and your customers

 Our dedication to our customers is legendary.
-As part of the referral program, we extend the [Fanatical Support Promise&trade;](http://www.rackspace.com/whyrackspace/support/) to you and your customers.
-It's what differentiates us from other companies in our field, and we encourage you to use it as a selling point in your conversations. **Fanatical Support**&reg; means that whether you need assistance warming up a lead or assistance strategizing how you can pitch combined services, we can and will help you.
+It's what differentiates us from other companies in our field, and we encourage you to use it as a selling point in your conversations.
+Rackspace support for the Referral Program means that whether you need assistance warming up a lead or assistance strategizing how you can pitch combined services, we can and will help you.